Burry/Organizr-Plex-Theme/README.md

 Changing the placeholder color values in Organizr Settings > Customize > Appearance > Colors & Themes will override Plex Theme's color styles.
 Deleting custom color values will reverse this.

-## Related Plex Tweaks for Organizr

-### Open Plex App on iOS

-Using Organizr's Settings > Customize > Appearance > Custom JavaScript and [this script](https://gist.github.com/Burry/7f6c2caa9cf645ca511ffefd697b3126), you can redirect all links to Plex while browsing on iOS to the Plex app, complete with functional deep-linking.
-I cannot find the equivalent scheme to open Plex on Android if it exists.

-### Group Icons

-Some group icons are provided for your use in [`/images/groups`](https://github.com/Burry/organizr-v2-plex-theme/tree/master/images/groups) to be copied to Organizr's `/plugins/images/groups`.

 ## Development